rbrabson/blackjack/README.md

    - **Hit**: Take another card
    - **Stand**: Keep current hand
    - **Double Down**: Double the bet and take exactly one more card (if eligible)
+   - **Split**: If dealt a pair, split into two separate hands with separate bets
 5. **Dealer Play**: Dealer reveals hole card and hits according to rules
 6. **Payouts**: Winners are paid according to standard blackjack payouts